The Systems Vision Science Summer School & Symposium

 Pre-requisites

 Experience or knowledge in (A) computational methods, (B) visual psychophysics, and (C) vision neuroscience, is not required.
 However, experience in at least one of (A), (B), and (C), and a readiness to learn, is expected.
 Summer school admission will be based on interest/motivation and prior knowledge/experience of the applicants, and on how much the applicants could benefit from participation.
-See more information about pre-requisites here.

 Concept of the summer school